seanmorris/ids/README.md

 ```

 Although Varibles are not normally allowed in the `FROM` section of dockerfile.
 This however will be preprocessed by make before it is used.
 So long as the file extenstion begins with `.idstmp.`, we can count on a `.___gen.` file being produced.
 This allows us to keep all the images and containers synced to one base image.

-The resulting files should be excluded from version control, as they may contain artifacts from one target that should not exist in another,

 ## Configuration / Environment Variables / Secrets